hvaitha07/segment-currency-normalization/segment-currency-normalization/README.md

 ## 🙌 Credits

-Built for learning and interview-ready demos.
  Structure and code designed for clarity, reliability, and real-world alignment.